The Derek Bok Center for Teaching and Learning

 Email: bokcenter@fas.harvard.edu

 The Bok Center provides faculty, graduate students, and other instructors teaching in the FAS and beyond with a wide range of resources and programming to foster excellence and innovation in teaching and learning.
-Promoting a culture of experimentation, collaboration, and reflection about teaching, we support instructors in creating dynamic and inclusive learning environments.
-The Center assists faculty in designing courses and syllabi, in encouraging civil discourse and constructive dialogue in the classroom, in developing classroom presence, and in exploring evidence-based strategies to promote learning.
-Among the many units with which we partner across the FAS and campus more broadly are the Kenneth C. Griffin Graduate School of Arts and Sciences and the Office of Undergraduate Education to develop key resources for teaching and learning.
-We also collaborate with the Office for Faculty Affairs to facilitate orientations for new faculty as well as a peer observation program for tenure-track faculty in the FAS.
-Moreover, our Learning Lab collaborates with faculty and units across the FAS and beyond to create and implement innovative assignments and course activities, including guidance on teaching with Generative AI.
+Promoting a culture of rigor, collaboration, and experimentation, we support instructors in creating dynamic and inclusive learning environments.
+The Bok Center assists faculty in centering academics in the student experience, encouraging civil discourse and constructive dialogue in the classroom, designing courses and assignments that are both AI-resilient and AI-enhanced, and exploring evidence-based strategies to promote learning.
+Our Learning Lab collaborates with faculty and units across the University FAS and beyond to create and implement innovative assignments and course activities, particularly focusing on rigorous, AI-enhanced and multi-modal assignments and workshops.
+Instructors can access our self-service Teaching Resources and/or contact us to receive individualized support.